joecullin/aoc2020/README.md

 ```

 My inputs are used by default.
-If you want to use a different input, either pipe it in as stdin or specify a file with the --input parameter.
+If you want to use a different input, either pipe it in as stdin or specify a file with the `--input` parameter.
+Examples:
 ```
 pbpaste | ./run.js --puzzle=1.2